Universal Spin Models are Universal Approximators in Machine Learning

-that is, $p_V[S]$, the marginal of the Boltzmann distribution of $S$ over $V$, approximates $p$ with an error that decreases exponentially with the cut-off.
-Both these situations illustrate that simulations can be seen as approximations whose error is controlled by the cut-off.
-Simulations also approximately preserve several properties of spin systems \cite{Re24}, further supporting this intuition.
-In particular, they preserve Boltzmann distributions (\cref{lem:sim approx density}), that is, whenever $S \to T$ then $S$ also simulates the Boltzmann distribution of $T$, i.e.\ $p[S]$ and $p[T]$ satisfy \cref{eq:sim preserve Boltzmann}.
+that is, $p_{V_T}[S]$, the marginal of the source Boltzmann distribution $p[S]$ over physical spins $V_T$, approximates the target distribution $p$ with an error that decreases exponentially with the cut-off.

+Simulations also approximately preserve several properties of spin systems \cite{Re24}, illustrating that they can be interpreted as approximations whose error is controlled by the cut-off.
+In particular, they preserve Boltzmann distributions (Lemma 2 of \hyperref[sec:supplemental]{the supplemental material}), that is, whenever $S \to T$ then $S$ also simulates the Boltzmann distribution of $T$ (according to \cref{eq:sim preserve Boltzmann}).
 Note that the pointwise approximation of \cref{eq:sim preserve Boltzmann} implies approximations in terms of the Kullbach--Leibler divergence and the total variation distance.

-Simulations have a modular structure \cite{Re24}.
-They can be composed, i.e.\ $S\to T$ and $T \to R$ implies $S \to R$.
-They can also be scaled and added.
-That is, if $S_i \to T_i$ with disjoint auxiliary spins \footnote{By disjoint auxiliary spins we mean that the overlap is at most between physical spins, i.e.\ $S_1\cap S_2 = T_1 \cap T_2$.} and $\lambda_i \geq 0$ for $i=1,2$ then

-where scaling and addition of spin systems means pointwise scaling or addition of their local energy functions.
+Further, simulations have a modular structure, meaning they can be combined in several ways, allowing to construct complicated simulations from simpler ones \footnote{ Simulations can be composed, scaled and added \cite{Re24}.
+This implies, e.g.\ that they can be constructed from \emph{gadgets}, spin systems that locally replace a part of the target, similar to \cref{eq:example sim}.}

 Simulations are easily promoted to spin models.
 We say that a spin model $\mc{M}$ simulates a spin system $T$ (or a function $f$ or a probability distribution $p$) with cut-off $\Delta$ if there exists a spin system $S \in \mc{M}$ that simulates $T$ (or $f$, or $p$) with cut-off $\Delta$.
 We say that $\mc{M}$ simulates $T$ (or $f$, or $p$) if this holds for all cut-offs.
 Finally, a spin model is called \emph{universal} if it simulates all spin systems.
 It is called a \emph{universal approximator} (of probability distributions) if it simulates all probability distributions over spin configurations.